TKK13909/diorite/README.md

 # Diorite
-An open-source music notation format
+An open-source music notation format.

+THIS REPOSITORY IS A WORK IN PROGRESS

 # Summary
 ## Goal